lostintangent/gistpad-mcp/README.md

 <ins>Unsupported/future enhancements:</ins>

-- Firing a notification when gists are added/updated/deleted
 - Exposing the daily tasks and overdue status as tool context
 - Any of the AI features from gistpad.dev (since the MCP client will have these!)